 knowledge obtained in the audit or otherwise appears to be materially misstated.

-If, based on the work we have performed, we conclude that there is a material misstatement of this other information; we
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information,

 Management’s Responsibility for the Financial Statements

-Act") with respect to the preparation of these standalone financial statements that give a true and fair view of the financial
+("the Act”) concerning the preparation of these standalone financial statements that give a true and fair view of the

-position, financial performance, and cash flows of the Company in accordance with the accounting principles generally
+financial position, financial performance, and cash flows of the Company following the accounting principles generally

 accepted in India, including the Indian accounting Standards ('Ind AS') specified under section 133 of the Act.
 This

-responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for
+responsibility also includes maintenance of adequate accounting records following the provisions of the Act for

 safeguarding of the assets of the Company and for preventing and detecting frauds and other irregularities; selection and